Maryland Terrapins: Other sport traditions

 The Crew is a group of men's soccer fans.
 They generally sit behind the goal the opposing team is defending (switching sides at halftime) and berate the opposing goalie, referring to him by formal (given) name.
 Members of the Crew often travel to away games to continue to support their Terps.
 The Crew also organize activities to join the soccer environment.

-The "Turgeonites"

-The Turgeonites are a group of students who dress in a suit and tie with a gray streak through their hair emulating head men's basketball coach Mark Turgeon.
-They can be seen in the student section behind the Maryland bench during every home game.

 Championships

 NCAA team championships

 The University of Maryland has won 32 NCAA team national championships, 26 while a member of the Atlantic Coast Conference.